top of page

 3. WPP - Women’s Political Participation

-4. S/GBV - Sexual/Gender-based Violence
+4. S/GBV - Sexual/Gender-based Violence (including CRSV, Conflict-related Sexual Violence, and Online GBV)

-5. PSEAH - Protection Against Sexual Exploitation Abuse and Harassment
+5. PSEAH - Protection Against Sexual Exploitation, Abuse, and Harassment

 7. Gender and intersectional mainstreaming